QUOTE from Dr Fung (emphasis mine):

 To lose weight permanently, the set-point needs to be adjusted to a lower level, and that lower level happens when there are low levels of insulin for an extended time.
 These lower levels of insulin (which accompany lower levels of blood sugar) allow the body to adjust to a new normal and a new set point.

-Dieting does not decrease levels of insulin as much as fasting and the normal response of the body is to decrease the metabolism to the amount of calories coming in.
-Reduction in calories – simply eating less – results in a corresponding reduction in metabolism.
+Dieting does not decrease levels of insulin as much as fasting.
+And the normal response of the body is to decrease the metabolism to the amount of calories coming in.
+Reduction in calories – simply eating less – often results in a corresponding reduction in metabolism.

 MY STRATEGY: I will focus in fasting on decreasing insulin, and decrease the input of sugar-producing foods: sugars, carbs and excess protein.